insidewhy/oniwabandana/README.md

 ## TODO
 * Highlight matching strings in matches window.
 * Allow configurable file sources (currently uses git ls-files which gets files in git index recursively from current directory)
+* Add option for switching to the tab of the selected file if it is already open in a tab.

 ## Configuration